Rozanmln/capstone-bangkit/README.md

 <img width="469" alt="image" src="https://github.com/Rozanmln/capstone-bangkit/assets/84652339/74541f33-b797-442b-aae1-8cc0cde54ca1">

 Once the model is ready, we convert the model into model.json format so that it can be used by cloud computing for the deployment process

+...
+For further development, the chatbot feature is located in the file "chatbot.zip."